 I am Dr. Dominic Mack and am presenting testimony on behalf of Morehouse School of Medicine, one of four historically black medical schools in the Nation.
-I bring greetings to you from our president and dean, Dr. Valerie Montgomery Rice.
+I bring greetings to you from our overall health status.

 At MSM, I serve as a professor of family medicine, director of the institution's National Center for Primary Care, and co-lead on our innovative partnership with the U.S. Department of Health and Human Services' Office of Minority Health entitled the National COVID-19 Resilience Network: Mitigating the Impact of COVID-19 on Vulnerable Populations.